Loni Logori

-Loni Logori (1871–1929) was an Albanian-Egyptian entrepreneur, poet, and activist of the Albanian National Awakening.
+Loni Logori (1871–1929) was an Albanian-Egyptian entrepreneur, poet and activist of the Albanian National Awakening.

 Life

 Logori was born in 1871 in Korçë, back then still part of the Vilayet of Monastir of the Ottoman Empire.
 Like many other people from his region, he had to emigrate at a young age.
 Logori settled in Egypt at the age of 13.
 There he received his education; Logori graduated from the French Lyceum of Alexandria.
 He was actively involved in the Albanian patriotic circles there.
 He maintained contacts with members of the Albanian émigré community in Bucharest, Istanbul, Italy, and Brussels.
 In 1909, he represented the colony of Egypt in the Congress of Elbasan, where the foundations of the Albanian education were set.

 He lived in Egypt for most of hist life (58 years).
 In 1929, he came to Albania with an invitation from the Albanian government of the time.
-He positively responded to the invitation, left Egypt and settled in Durres.
+He positively responded to the invitation, left Egypt and settled in Durrës.
 Unfortunately he died the same year.